 The University has also produced an extensive set of resources to help you maintain good academic practice; this can be found at www.ox.ac.uk/students/academic/guidance/skills.
-Further to this we would recommend all students use the online learning opportunities to develop their skills further; https://weblearn.ox.ac.uk/portal/hierarchy/skills/plag and more guidance on good referencing practice can be found in section 3.4 of this handbook.
+Further to this we would recommend all students use the online learning opportunities to develop their skills further; canvas.ox.ac.uk and more guidance on good referencing practice can be found in section 3.4 of this handbook.